-- 1. Aggrieved Status.
-The appeal must explain how the person filing the appeal has standing to maintain an appeal.
-This requires an explanation of how the person filing the appeal may suffer a particularized injury as a result of the Commissioner's decision. - 2.
-The findings, conclusions or conditions objected to or believed to be in error.
-Specific references and facts regarding the appellant's issues with the decision must be provided in the notice of appeal. - 3.
+- 1. Aggrieved status.
+The appeal must explain how the appellant has standing to bring the appeal.
+This requires an explanation of how the appellant may suffer a particularized injury as a result of the Commissioner's decision. - 2.
+The findings, conclusions, or conditions objected to or believed to be in error.
+The appeal must identify the specific findings of fact, conclusions of law, license conditions, or other aspects of the written license decision or of the license review process that the appellant objects to or believes to be in error. - 3.
 The basis of the objections or challenge.
-If possible, specific regulations, statutes or other facts should be referenced.
-This may include citing omissions of relevant requirements, and errors believed to have been made in interpretations, conclusions, and relevant requirements. - 4.
+For the objections identified in Item #2, the appeal must state why the appellant believes that the license decision is incorrect and should be modified or reversed.
+If possible, the appeal should cite specific evidence in the record or specific licensing criteria that the appellant believes were not properly considered or fully addressed. - 4.
 The remedy sought.
-This can range from reversal of the Commissioner's decision on the license or permit to changes in specific permit conditions. - 5.
+This can range from reversal of the Commissioner's decision on the license to changes in specific license conditions. - 5.
 All the matters to be contested.
-The Board will limit its consideration to those arguments specifically raised in the written notice of appeal. - 6.
+The Board will limit its consideration to those matters specifically raised in the written notice of appeal. - 6.
 Request for hearing.
-The Board will hear presentations on appeals at its regularly scheduled meetings, unless a public hearing on the appeal is requested and granted.
-A request for public hearing on an appeal must be filed as part of the notice of appeal. - 7.
+If the appellant wishes the Board to hold a public hearing on the appeal, a request for hearing must be filed as part of the notice of appeal, and it must include an offer of proof regarding the testimony and other evidence that would be presented at the hearing.
+The offer of proof must consist of a statement of the substance of the evidence, its relevance to the issues on appeal, and whether any witnesses would testify.
+The Board will hear the arguments in favor of and in opposition to a hearing on the appeal and the presentations on the merits of an appeal at a regularly scheduled meeting.
+If the Board decides to hold a public hearing on an appeal, that hearing will then be scheduled for a later date. - 7.
 New or additional evidence to be offered.
-The Board may allow new or additional evidence, referred to as supplemental evidence, to be considered by the Board in an appeal only when the evidence is relevant and material and that the person seeking to add information to the record can show due diligence in bringing the evidence to the DEP's attention at the earliest possible time in the licensing process or that the evidence itself is newly discovered and could not have been presented earlier in the process.
-Specific requirements for additional evidence are found in Chapter 2.
+If an appellant wants to provide evidence not previously provided to DEP staff during the DEP's review of the application, the request and the proposed supplemental evidence must be submitted with the appeal.
+The Board may allow new or additional evidence to be considered in an appeal only under limited circumstances.
+The proposed supplemental evidence must be relevant and material, and (a) the person seeking to add information to the record must show due diligence in bringing the evidence to the DEP's attention at the earliest possible time in the licensing process; or (b) the evidence itself must be newly discovered and therefore unable to have been presented earlier in the process.
+Requirements for supplemental evidence are set forth in Chapter 2 § 24.